 Waiting lists exist at the facility level; these are not statewide.
 When considering a move to assisted living, or to a new residence, advisers recommend contacting multiple assisted living providers to determine if they have a waiting list, its expected duration, and any other conditions relevant to accessing the program.
-Assisted Living providers must be certified by the Ohio Department of Aging.
+Assisted living providers must be certified by the Ohio Department of Aging.
 In Ohio, the local Area Agencies on Aging maintain lists of the certified providers in their coverage area.

 Level of Impairment

-Generally, those who require assistance to complete the Activities of Daily Living, such as bathing, eating, mobility, and maintaining continence are qualified.
+Generally, those who require assistance to complete the Activities of Daily Living, such as bathing, eating, mobility, and maintaining continence, are qualified.
 However, should their needs be so advanced that it would be difficult to care for them in an assisted living residence, they will be referred to a program that provides a higher level of care.

 When considering an applicant’s finances, their monthly income, their financial and property holdings, and their ability to pay for the care they require are all measured.

-In assets, single applicants are limited to "countable resources" of $2,000.
-One’s primary vehicle (used for transportation) and various other personal effects are "exempt assets," and not "countable resources."
+In assets, single applicants are limited to countable resources of $2,000.
+One’s primary vehicle (used for transportation) and various other personal effects are exempt assets, and not countable resources.
 One’s home, given the waiver participant has a spouse living in it, is also considered exempt.
-However, one exception remains for single applicants; individuals can sign a sworn statement that they have intent to return home after a short-term stay in an assisted living facility.
+However, one exception remains for single applicants: Individuals can sign a sworn statement that they have intent to return home after a short-term stay in an assisted living facility.

-As with income, there are spousal protections in place for married couples with just one spouse applying for Medicaid waiver services.
-While all assets of married couples are considered jointly owned, the non-applicant spouse is able to retain up to $126,420 in joint assets.
-This is referred to as the Community Spouse Resource Allowance.
+As with income, there is a spousal asset protection in place for married couples with just one spouse applying for Medicaid waiver services.
+While all assets of married couples are considered jointly owned, the non-applicant spouse is able to retain up to $137,400 in joint assets.
+This is referred to as the “Community Spouse Resource Allowance.”
 The applicant spouse is still able to keep up to $2,000 in assets.